fjrd84/chatman/readme.md

-# Chatman: a botkit experiment
+# Chatman: a fortune cookie botkit experiment

 Minimal example of botkit for the web.
 All connections to botkit studio have been removed and it can work completely offline.